I am the Lecturer (Assistant Professor) in Russian Politics at University College London in the School of Slavonic and East European Studies.

 I was previously the Herbert Nicholas Junior Research Fellow in Politics at New College, University of Oxford.

-I am also currently Senior Research Fellow at the Higher School of Economics, Moscow, Russia, in the Laboratory for Regional Political Studies.
-In 2017-18, I was a Visiting Fellow at the Aleksanteri Institute, University of Helsinki.
+I am also currently a Senior Research Fellow at the Higher School of Economics, Moscow, in the Laboratory for Regional Political Studies.
+I am also a National Committee member of the British Association for Slavonic and East European Studies.

 I am interested in what legislatures do in authoritarian regimes.
 Specifically, my current research examines how factionalised executive actors with divergent policy preferences use legislative institutions to reconcile conflicts in the policy-making process.
 I focus on Russia and other states of the former Soviet Union.
 My doctoral dissertation on this topic, defended at the University of Oxford, was awarded the Political Studies Association's 2016 Walter Bagehot Prize for the best dissertation in the field of Government and Public Administration.

 My other research interests include: the policy-making process for criminal law in the former Soviet Union; Russian regional politics; and budgeting dynamics in non-democratic states.
 I use a mixture of qualitative and quantitative techniques in my research, and am particularly interested in developing methods for their combination when studying authoritarian regimes.

 I have published work in Comparative Political Studies, Europe-Asia Studies, the Journal of Legislative Studies, the Journal of European Public Policy, Post-Communist Economies, and the Slavonic and East European Review.